-▶ Settings ▶ System ▶ Save and restore
+Settings > System > Save and restore

-Once you have configured the DECT manager and after making any changes to the configuration, particularly registering or de-registering handsets, you should save the latest settings in a file on the computer so that the current system can be restored quickly if problems occur.
+Once you have configured the phone system and after making any changes to the configuration, particularly registering or de-registering handsets, you should save the latest settings in a file on the computer so that the current system can be restored quickly if problems occur.

-If you change the settings accidentally or you need to reset the DECT manager due to a fault, you can reload the saved settings from the file on your computer to your telephone system.
+If you change the settings accidentally or you need to reset the device due to a fault, you can reload the saved settings from the file on your computer to your telephone system.

-The configuration file contains all system data including the DECT registration data of the handsets. but not the calls list on the handsets.
+The configuration file contains all system data including the DECT registration data of the handsets, but not the calls list on the handsets.